jlab-hep/localdb-docs/docs/database_demonstration_install_db_machine.md

 ### Mongo DB

-- MongoDB version 4.2 or higher for Local DB
+MongoDB version 4.2 or higher for Local DB
+This is a main database to store QC results<br>
+**There might be some error masages but please don't worry and go ahead.**
 ```bash
 $ cd ~/work/localdb-tools/scripts/shell
 $ ./upgrade_mongoDB_centos.sh